1Hive/website/docs/projects/welcome.md

 <br>

-### [Redemptions](redemptions.md) - An Aragon app that enables redeeming organizations tokens for organization assets.
+### [1Hive](1hive.org) - A sustainable open source community that creates education materials, tools, and applications that are redefining the way we think about and build open source software.

-- Status: 🛠️ In Development
+- Status: public beta 🐝

 <br>